 The wife must submit to her husband, even if he is not in Christ.
 She shouldn’t sin, but rather submit to his wishes as long as they are not opposed to God.
 Too many women are strong-minded and imprudent in their ways … myself included in the the past.
 The culture predicates this and makes women think it’s empowering.
 This doesn’t work in a marriage ordained by God.
 It only brings strife and conflict.
 Allow God to soften your heart and learn to submit to Him as you submit to your husband.
 When he sees the change, he will soften and his love for you will grow.
 This allows Jesus to pour His Spirit to further strengthen your bond.

 If you have lost hope and are at the end of your rope, I will pray for you.
 I have walked in your shoes and have counseled and prayed for many on that dark and lonely road.
 Remember that the enemy is hard at work destroying families with his wicked agenda predicated on the media.
 His biggest target is husbands.
 Many are spiritually castrated and have abdicated their roles as Godly men to their wives.

 I pray your relationships get refocused and become centred in Christ Jesus.
 They affect every facet of our lives and determine how we walk with the Lord.
 God Bless you and yours!

-**Edited Article by Nina Andres, author of “God Ordained Relationship”
+**Revised Article by Nina Andres, author of “God Ordained Relationship”